IzzahAlfatih/image-llm/README.md

 ```

 ## TODO
-- Add support for other providers
+- [x] Add support for other providers
+- [] Add token calculations for pricing